SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 Grab & Go Options

-As I mentioned above, I love coming to the Palace of Fine Arts with a sandwich or salad and spending time here as I eat lunch or a snack.
+As I mentioned above, I love coming to the Palace of Fine Arts with a sandwich or salad and hanging out as I eat lunch or a snack.
 Here are my favorite places to grab something to bring with me.

-Marina Delicatessen & Liquors: Another great spot to grab a sandwich or a snack and enjoy it on the lawns of the Palace of Fine Arts.
+Marina Delicatessen & Liquors: Another great spot to grab a sandwich or a snack to enjoy on the lawns of the Palace of Fine Arts.
 It's about 5 blocks away at 2299 Chestnut.

-Chestnut Street Coffee Roastery: This is another spot that is about 5 blocks away.
-It's perfect if you need a coffee pick me up for your visit.
-They also have grab and go sandwiches and salads.
+Chestnut Street Coffee Roastery: This is another spot about 5 blocks away.
+It's perfect if you need a coffee pick-me-up for your visit.
+They also have grab-and-go sandwiches.
 You will find it at 2331 Chestnut.

 Other Options in the Marina

-If you prefer to sit down for a bit to eat either before or after your visit, here are a few of my recommendations.
+If you prefer to sit down for a bite to eat either before or after your visit, here are a few of my recommendations.

-Causwells: This bistro offers American cuisine with a European flare.
+Causwells: This bistro offers American cuisine with a European flair.
 They also offer many dishes on their menu that are light and perfect for sharing.
 2346 Chestnut

 Tips on Where to Park